Using AI to clone the teacher: Cogniti in the classroom

 Read More

-Wildfire Scientist | Grant Pearce
+Wildfire scientist | Grant Pearce

 Before a wildfire even begins, the ground might already be giving off warning signs.
 Science communicator Ceana Priest catches up with wildfire scientist Grant Pearce to dig into the science of soil moisture and how it’s helping us better predict, prepare for, and respond to wildfires across Aotearoa.
 From high-tech soil sensors to the fiery […]